carbon-design-system/carbon-website-archive/src/content/guidelines/motion/choreography.md

 </do-dont-example>
 </grid-wrapper>

-Sequence the entrance of page content when possible.
+Sequence the loading of page content when possible.
 Start with the most orienting content, such as the static content* and header, and end with the most important information, such as the _call to action_ button or a calculation result, to focus user’s attention to them.

 <grid-wrapper col_lg="12" flex="true">
 <do-dont-example correct="true" full_width="true" label="Sequencing of this interface prioritizes Call to Action button, and reserves data visualization for later when users begin to interact with it.">